brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/user_guide.md

 The number of LEDs in Yellow Orange state (on / problem) found is: 1 The number of LEDs in Orange Orange status (problem / problem) found is: 1

+/Users/belindabrown/Desktop/Folder1/Images_Recognition/ImgtoVerify/4Mixed.jpg
+Image loaded, analyzing patterns ...
+The number of LEDs in Green Green status (on / on) found is:       4 The number of LEDs in Yellow Orange state (on / problem) found is:       4 The number of LEDs in Orange Orange status (problem / problem) found is:      4

 ~~~~~

 **2. Shown in Python IDLE**